 Blog: Vulnerability Advisory

-You may have read my previous post where I had a look at the SLOK padlock and found it had an interesting BLE interface which I couldn’t find a vulnerability for and a physical designed that took seconds to work around.
+You may have read my previous post where I had a look at the SLOK padlock and found it had an interesting BLE interface which I couldn’t find a vulnerability for and a physical design that took seconds to work around.

 Anyway, I alluded to some weirdness from the API and an actual vulnerability in it that could cause private information to be leaked.
 Now we had a wee bit of a delay in this post because we’ve been trying to disclose to Slok.

 Note the word trying.
 Let me just highlight the appropriate disclosure bingo entry:

 So, it’s time for that joyful thing: full disclosure.